Start on Jan 5, 2026 | Due on Jan 14, 2026

 Use USER@sfu.ca as your email (where USER is your SFU username).

 If you have set up your SSH key correctly then you will have a public key.
-View it
+To view it:

 cat ~/.ssh/id_ed25519.pub